kingston-enterprises/icarus-framework/docs/core/model.rst

     public function getAttributes() : array

-set model attributes that can be assigned
+get model attributes that can be assigned

 *Parameters*